AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/user-admin-sec.md

 ## User groups created by AEM Guides {#id181TF0K0MHT}

-AEM Guides provides three out-of-the-box groups to manage different tasks in a DITA project.
+AEM Guides provides three out-of-the-box groups.
 These groups are: *Authors*, *Reviewers*, and *Publishers*.
 Depending upon the group a user is associated with, they are allowed to perform specific tasks.
 For example, publishing task can be performed only by a publisher, but not by an author or a reviewer.
 Similarly, an author can create a new topic, and a reviewer can only review a topic.

 >[!TIP]
 >